bhaskar34/Scripting-language/README.md

 (under Department of ISE, Ramaiah Institute of Technology)

-USN : 1MS18IS406
+USN : 1MS18IS402

-Name : Kumar Hegde
+Name : Bhaskar C

 Section : 5A